marcos4503/motoplay/README.md

 You can follow <a href="https://github.com/marcos4503/motoplay/blob/main/Additional-Material/Topics/Installing%20Raspbian%20OS%20In%20Empty%20SD%20Card/Content.txt">this guide</a> to install Raspbian OS and set it up on your Raspberry Pi.
 You may need the "Raspberry Pi Imager" to install the system on your Raspberry Pi.
 You can access <a href="https://github.com/marcos4503/motoplay/tree/main/Additional-Material/Content%20to%20Download">this link</a> to find the download for this software.

-> [!TIP]
-> Raspbian OS (version Bookworm+) is the ONLY operating system officially supported by Motoplay.
-The only Graphic Server Protocol supported by Motoplay is Wayland and the only Compositor supported by Motoplay is Wayfire, which is already incorporated into Raspbian OS Bookworm+.

 Once you have the operating system installed and configured on your Raspberry Pi, you may want to add a few finishing touches.
 If you want to do a few more things with your system, just read the topics below...

 - <a href="https://github.com/marcos4503/motoplay/blob/main/Additional-Material/Topics/How%20To%20Check%20OS%20Release%20And%20Version.txt">How To Check OS Release And Version Installed</a>